biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

         SN	0	number of multiallelic sites:	6
         SN	0	number of multiallelic SNP sites:	2

-* How many variants remain after the filtering process?
+* How many variants remain after the filtering?

 We need to use the `stats` command with the `PASS` label this time to generate a new report with the variants that have not been filtered: